-Wise Steps helps people in Tyne and Wear to transform their lives with funding from the Big Lottery Fund and the European Social Fund.
+Wise Steps helps people in Tyne and Wear to transform their lives with funding from the National Lottery Community Fund and the European Social Fund.
 The project provides one to one tailored support to help people take positive steps towards work.
 Wise Steps is a partnership of local organisations led by the Wise Group.

 Working alongside Helmepark Ltd as part of out Impact Management Fund programme, we are reviewing our current outcomes for our interventions to help us highlight the work we do and the difference we make.
 This is an exciting piece of work and we are looking forward to seeing where it takes us.